ZeroX-DG/blog/source/_posts/Browser-from-Scratch-Introduction.md

 # Next article

 That's it for the introduction.
 This post aims to give you an overview of how a browser works as well as some resources to read and understand it further before we start working on some code.
-In the next article, we will work on the Networking module for the browser.
+In the next article, we will work on the Rendering Engine for the browser.

 Till next time, folks.